Back to blog

 This approach works until it doesn't.

 The shift happens gradually, then suddenly.
-One day you realize your engineering team spends more time maintaining integrations than building core product features.
+One day, you realize your engineering team spends more time maintaining integrations than building core product features.
 Sales promises "just one more" banking API to close an enterprise deal.
 Your on-call rotation becomes a parade of OAuth refresh failures and webhook timeouts across a dozen different providers.
+The direct connections that once felt like competitive advantages now feel like anchors.

 The Non-Linear Cost of Direct Integrations